NDOY3M4N/advice-generator-app/README.md

 ### What I learned

-This whole challenge was a way for me to earn more about Svelte.
+This whole challenge helped me learn a little bit about Svelte.

 ### Continued development